Lingdingyang Bridge

-In November 2019, Zhuhai government announced plans for a Shenzhen-Zhuhai bridge, officially named the Lingdingyang Bridge, as the bridge cross the Lingding Channel will be built to connect the two cities.
+In November 2019, Zhuhai government announced plans for a Shenzhen-Zhuhai bridge, officially named the Lingdingyang Bridge.
 The bridge will start in Qianhai, Shenzhen and go towards Qi'ao Island, Zhuhai, and will be 47 km long.
 The cross-sea section of the bridge is planned to be both an expressway and a railway.
 A two-way eight-lane expressway and a four-lane railway with a designed speed of 100 kph have been planned.